boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : TBD1

 Description:
-:  The type of an IPv6 extension header observed in packets of this Flow.
+:  Type of an IPv6 extension header observed in packets of this Flow.

 Abstract Data Type:
 : unsigned8